pubkey/rxdb/docs-src/docs/articles/localstorage.md

 ### localStorage vs IndexedDB

 While **localStorage** serves as a reliable storage solution for simpler data needs, it's essential to explore alternatives like **IndexedDB** when dealing with more complex requirements. **IndexedDB** is designed to store not only key-value pairs but also JSON documents.
 Unlike localStorage, which usually has a storage limit of around 5-10MB per domain, IndexedDB can handle significantly larger datasets.
 IndexDB with its support for indexing facilitates efficient querying, making range queries possible.
 However, it's worth noting that IndexedDB lacks observability, which is a feature unique to localStorage through the `storage` event.
-Also, complex queries can pose a challenge with IndexedDB, and while its performance is acceptable, it's not exceptional.
+Also, complex queries can pose a challenge with IndexedDB, and while its performance is acceptable, IndexedDB can be [too slow](../slow-indexeddb.md) for some use cases.

 ```js
 // localStorage can observe chanes with the storage event.